Chiriuchu from Cusco: Festive Dish, History, and Ingredients

 - Serve cold or at room temperature.

 This recipe does not replace the traditional festive version from Cusco.
 However, it helps to understand the basic idea.
-For an authentic experience, one should try Chiriuchu in Cusco during Corpus Christi.
+If you want it completely authentic, you should try Chiriuchu in Cusco during Corpus Christi.

 Symbolism of the Dish